 – Albert Camus

 History shows us that plagues can offer tremendous opportunities to break with the status quo.

 The coronavirus has emphasized how fragile and destructive our way of life is, not just for the planet, but also for us.

-It is essential the response is systemic — taking into account the health, economic and social dimensions.
+It is essential the response is systemic and integrates the health, economic, social and environmental dimensions.